An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Results and Discussion

+It is crucial to address the numerical stability and conditioning of this formulation.
+Because the Galerkin weak form utilizes the standard Lebesgue measure $\mathrm{d}r$, whereas GLOFs are strictly orthogonal only under a weighted measure, the global basis is non-orthogonal.
+Consequently, the resulting Gram and stiffness matrices are non-diagonal.
+Furthermore, the squared Dirac operator in IDOM amplifies the condition number $\kappa(\mathbf{A})$ as the basis size $N$ increases.
+However, the ALLSM framework maintains a highly compact basis representation: for the degrees of freedom required to reach a relative accuracy of $10^{-10}$ ($N \approx 60-120$), the condition number remains safely within the operational threshold of double-precision arithmetic.

+Computationally, since the basis size is relatively small, the resulting generalized eigenvalue problem can typically be solved within one second on standard hardware using robust solvers such as the QZ algorithm.
+Should further performance optimization be required, the symmetric positive definite nature of matrix $\mathbf{A}$ allows for the application of Cholesky decomposition to reduce the generalized system to a standard eigenvalue problem, providing an accelerated route for spectral resolution without the need for iterative preconditioning.

-\section{Results and discussion}
+\section{Results and Discussion}

-In this section, we comprehensively evaluate the accuracy, robustness, and physical applicability of the proposed adaptive spectral-element framework across a diverse hierarchy of relativistic quantum models. {Unless otherwise specified, all numerical evaluations and error analyses are conducted in Hartree atomic units.} We begin at the extreme limits of relativistic core interactions, resolving the severe spatial singularities inherent to heavy hydrogen-like ions, Subsection \ref{subsec: 1}.
-Transitioning to more chemically realistic environments, we benchmark the framework against finite nuclear charge distributions, Subsection \ref{subsec: 2}, addressing a critical requirement for high-fidelity, electron simulations of heavy elements.
-The applicability of our method is then extended to model plasma and condensed matter effects via the screened Yukawa potential, Subsection \ref{subsec: 3}. {Furthermore, the framework is applied to pure vector Morse potentials to capture the structural parameters of real diatomic molecules in Subsection \ref{subsec: 4}, where results are reported in electron volts (eV), the corresponding conversion factors between these unit systems are detailed in Table \ref{tab:Morse}.} To further demonstrate the versatility of our approach in handling complex effective core interactions, we evaluate the Hellmann potential, Subsection \ref{subsec: 5}.
+In this section, we comprehensively evaluate the accuracy, robustness, and physical applicability of the proposed adaptive spectral-element framework across a diverse hierarchy of relativistic quantum models.
+Unless otherwise specified, all numerical evaluations and error analyses are conducted in Hartree atomic units.

+We begin at the extreme limits of relativistic core interactions, resolving the severe non-polynomial spatial singularities inherent to heavy hydrogen-like ions (Subsection \ref{subsec: 5.1}).
+Transitioning to more physically realistic environments, we benchmark the framework against finite nuclear charge distributions (Subsection \ref{subsec: 5.2}), addressing a critical requirement for high-fidelity all-electron simulations of heavy elements.
+The applicability of our method is then extended to model plasma and condensed matter effects via the screened Yukawa potential (Subsection \ref{subsec: 5.3}).
+Furthermore, to rigorously demonstrate the structural robustness and generalization capability of our basis beyond singular configurations, the framework is applied to the pure confining relativistic harmonic oscillator (Subsection \ref{subsec: 5.4}).
+Here, we establish a direct, side-by-side numerical validation against the modern high-precision finite-element code \texttt{dftatom}.
+Finally, to further illustrate the versatility of our approach in handling complex effective core interactions, we evaluate the Hellmann potential (Subsection \ref{subsec: 5.5}).